MeharChoudhary/SortingApp/README.md

 A) cboAlg2 is a combox ued to select the different type of sorts in the list

 // 9)Use AppDomain.CurrentDomain.BaseDirectory.ToString() to get the base directory.//
+10) Create a new method called InitializeOutputFolder() and call it - see the suggested content below.
+What does this method do?
+A) This method stored the each stage of sorting algorithms in pictures.
+11) What is this.cmdShuffle?
+Call its PerformClick() method before exiting Form1_Load.
+A) this.cmdShuffle is a button when it calls performClick() it automatically set the shuffle.